How to Share Your Contact Info with a QR Code

 Here's the best part: your QR code points to a URL that stays the same forever.
 Change your phone number?
 Update your card online—the QR code still works.
 Everyone who ever scanned it can now reach you at your new number.

 With paper cards, you'd be reprinting.
-With a virtual business card, you just edit and save.
+With a digital business card, you just edit and save.